CanEduDev/rover/README.md

 Feel free to submit issues if anything is unclear.

-## Building the Board Applications
+## Working with the repository

 This project is built using [Meson](https://mesonbuild.com/) with the Ninja backend.

 Supported OS: Ubuntu 24.04.
 If you're using Windows, you can utilize the Ubuntu 24.04 [WSL](https://learn.microsoft.com/en-us/windows/wsl/) distribution.

-### Build Steps
+### Prerequisites

 1. Run `./scripts/bootstrap.sh` to set up the build environment.
 This step installs all dependencies and prepares the build folder.
+2. Enter virtual environment: `source .venv/bin/activate`

+It is required to activate the virtual environment to run most tasks in the repo.
+As such, all the next sections assume the environment has been sourced.

+## Building the Firmware

-2. Execute `meson compile -C build` to initiate the build process.
-3. The build output can be found in the `build` folder.
+Execute `meson compile -C build` to initiate the build process.
+The build output can be found in the `build` folder.

-## ROS2 Gateway
+## Building the ROS2 Gateway

 There is a ROS gateway available which exposes the Rover's CAN messages as ROS topics, and allows the user to control the Rover via ROS.
 The gateway is deployed as a docker container and available as part of this repository's Github packages.